henryw374/tempo/README.md

 (t/yearmonth+day-at-end-of-month a-yearmonth) ; => a date
 (t/datetime+timezone a-datetime "Pacific/Honolulu") ; => a zdt

-; to get parts of an entity, start with the subject and add -> (t/date->yearmonth a-date)
+; to get parts of an entity, the function name will start with the type of the entity, then add -> then put the target type.
+For example:
+(t/date->yearmonth a-date)
 (t/date->month a-date)
 (t/zdt->nanosecond a-zdt)
 (t/instant->epochmillisecond an-instant)
+(t/epochmilli->instant 123)
+(t/legacydate->instant d)
+; & etc

 ```